Chilaquiles (pronounced chee-lah-kee-lehs) are a traditional Mexican breakfast most commonly served at brunch.

 How to make it

 - To make the sauce, heat the oil in a frying pan over a medium heat.
-Add the chipotle chilli paste, onion and garlic and cook for 20 minutes until softened.
+Add the onion, garlic and Chipotle Paste, and cook for 20 minutes until softened.

-If you don’t have time to make the sauce, you could use a bottle of our fajita cooking sauce instead.
+If you don’t have time to make the chilaquiles sauce, you could use a bottle of our Mild Fajita Cooking Sauce instead.